M-Devloo/Cube-350-Smart-meter/README.md

 ## Getting Started (Library)

-### How to use single-threaded
+### How to use synchronous

 > This library has been written as a Multi-threaded polling service in mind which works with a `CubeMeterCallback` that updates the user when Modbus registers are available.
-Although when wanted, it is also possible to use this single-threaded but just calling the get() method from the returned ScheduledFuture<?>
+Although when wanted, it is also possible to use this synchronous by just calling the get() method from the returned ScheduledFuture<?>
 This will block the main thread till all the registers are read out.

 ```java